How To Create A Healthy Relationship…Take The Quiz!

 Do You Really Listen to Each Other?

-There is no substitute for effective communication, which includes really listening to each other.
+There is no substitute for effective communication, which includes actively listening to each other.

 In unhealthy relationships couples will often misunderstand or misinterpret each other’s remarks or intentions.
 One partner might make an assumption about what the other should know and be disappointed when the other partner doesn’t deliver, respond well or meet the other’s needs.